gazebosim/gz-transport/docs/development/development.rst

 Each publisher advertises the topic with a specific scope as described `here
 <http://ignition-transport.readthedocs.io/en/latest/nodesAndTopics/nodesAndTopics.html#topic-scope>`_.
-If the topic' scope is ``PROCESS``, the discovery won't announce it over the network.
+If the topic's scope is ``PROCESS``, the discovery won't announce it over the network.
 Otherwise, it will send to the multicast group an ``ADVERTISE`` message with the following format: